Irvinehimself/Irvines-Firejail-Extras/AvScanner/README.md

 #### SophosAv--WatchDownloads
 As you may have noticed, **ALL** of my uploads and downloads go through my download folder.
 This shell watches that folder and detects when a download is finished.
 After which, it launches a full scan of the completed download.

-**Note1:** Because, when torrenting multiple files can finish downloading at the same time, you have to give the scanner time to finish scanning all the files
+**Note1:** Because, when torrenting, multiple files can finish downloading at the same time.
+As a result, you have to give the scanner time to finish scanning all the files

 #### ThunarAvScan
 This shell provides *on-demand* scans of selected files through your file manager's *RMB* menu.
 The basic usage is to add `ThunarAvScan %f` to your file managers context menu which, in Thunar, is easily achieved by launching `Custom Actions`, which is available under the `Edit -> configure custom actions` menu.